How to Butcher a Duck

 To butcher a duck, you will follow the same process for Butchering a Chicken or a Turkey.
 I find that ducks are cuter than chickens, and it was harder to kill them.
 In this way I found the process to be similar to killing a turkey.
 If you would like to read more about how I prepare myself mentally for this process, check out my post How to Prepare for Fall Butchering.

-What You Will Need:
+What You Will Need to Butcher a Duck:

-- sharp paring knives
+- sharp knives

-- container of bleach water for sanitizing
+- a container of bleach water for sanitizing

 - hatchet or ax

 - scalding pot and electric or propane burner

 - ice or refrigerator for chilling the meat